Pythm/ad-ElectricalManagement/README.md

 > [!NOTE]
 > Readme currently under construction.

-Controls charging, climate entities and switches to control power consuming equipment like hot-water boilers etc, based on consumption/production and prices from Nordpool.
+Controls charging, climate entities and switches on power consuming equipment like hot-water boilers etc, based on consumption/production and prices from Nordpool.

 > [!TIP]
 > This Appdaemon app is intended for use with Home Assistant at your home location and will only change charging amps on chargers/cars that are home.
 If you want to control electricity usage other places I recomend creating a Home Assistant and Appdaemon pr place.

 I use sensors from Tibber Pulse connected to HAN port.
-Check out https://tibber.com/ If you are interested in switching to Tibber you can use my invite link to get a startup bonus: https://invite.tibber.com/fydzcu9t
+Check out https://tibber.com/ If you are interested in switching to Tibber, you can use my invite link to get a startup bonus: https://invite.tibber.com/fydzcu9t

-## Installation
-Download the `Electricalmanagement` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `electricalManagement` module.

 ### Dependencies:
 Install Nordpool custom components via HACS: https://github.com/custom-components/nordpool